prudhvideep/Snippets/README.md

 </div>

 `Snippets` is a note taking web application designed to strip away unnecessary visual noise found in traditional note-taking tools.
-It's interface keeps users focused on the core task — capturing notes.
+It's interface keeps users focused only on capturing notes.

 > [!IMPORTANT]
 >